rashmi2800/M2-EmbSys/Casestudy/README.md

 Most smartwatches have accelerometers, which track whether you're walking, jogging, cycling, or sleeping by measuring how movement changes over time.

 ### Biomems Sensors
-These sesnors monitors pulse rate and Blood flow in our body.
+These sensors monitors pulse rate and Blood flow in our body.

 # V MODEL